In This Section...

 All professionals working with children and young people or with their parents or carers must consider the needs of and risks to those children.

-Staff should also be aware of the Getting it Right for Every Child (GIRFEC) approach in Shetland to the provision of support for children in need of it who are not at risk.
-For more information go to www.shetland.gov.uk/children_and_families/GIRFEC.asp
+When they become aware that a child or young person may be at risk of harm or neglect or if an adults own difficulties are impacting on their ability to provide safe care.
+Everyone should be aware of Getting It Right For Every Child (GIRFEC) approach in Shetland to the provision of support to children in need who are not at risk.
+For more information go to http://www.shetland.gov.uk/children_and_families/GIRFEC.asp

 OPEN Peer Mentoring Project